6 ways to slash your car expenses

 The average Canadian spends thousands of dollars on their vehicle every year (including insurance, maintenance, gasoline, etc.).
 Check out this Driving Costs analysis done by CAA in 2011.
-Are you spending as much on your vehicle as the average Canadian?
+Are you spending as much on your vehicle as to the average Canadian?

 What some people don’t realize when they purchase a new vehicle is that it depreciates the minute you drive away from the dealership.
-A car can lose up to 20% of it’s value in the first year of ownership!
+A car can lose up to 20% of its value in the first year of ownership!

-Following are 6 ways you can save on your car expenses.
+The following are 6 ways you can save on your car expenses.

 Drive a reliable vehicle.